 It’s a monthly occurrence – you get the open registration email in, you run over and read all the information provided on all the incredible photography workshops available, but you wonder, “which one is right for me?”
-We may be a little biased (we think all the workshops are amazing), but today we’d like you to look a little closer at CMmentor Megan Squire‘s Lighting 201: Natural Light With Atmosphere online photography workshop through CMU.
+We may be a little biased (we think all the workshops are amazing), but today we’d like you to look a little closer at CMmentor Megan Squire‘s Shooting 201: Natural Light With Atmosphere online photography workshop through CMU.
 Instead of having Megan come over and tell you how awesome her course is we thought we’d let one of her former students share her perspective on it.
 Today we bring you Heather Stockett, NLWA workshop alum, in a mini interview about how she feels about this course!

 What’s in your bag/what do you shoot with?